SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 - What if two threads just wanted to read a shared value, and not update it?
 As alternative to a synchronized block you could guard the code with a **Read / Write Lock** which as more advanced locking semantics than a synchronized block.
 - What if you want to <u>allow N threads to enter a synchronized block</u>, and not just one?
 You could use a **Semaphore** to achieve that behaviour.
 - Synchronized blocks **do not guarantee in what order** threads waiting to enter them are granted access to the synchronized block.
 If you need to guarantee that threads trying to enter a synchronized block get access in the **exact sequence they requested access** to it, you need to implement **Fairness**.
-- What if you just have one thread writing to a shared variable, and other threads only reading that variable?
+- What if you just have one thread writing to <u>a shared variable</u>, and other threads only reading that variable?
 Then you might be able to just **use a volatile variable** without any synchronization around.

+##### Synchronized Block Performance Overhead

+There is a small performance overhead associated with entering and exiting a synchronized block in Java.
+This is something to worry about if you <u>enter and exit a synchronized block lots of times</u> within a tight loop or so.
+Also, try <u>not to have larger synchronized blocks</u> than necessary, only synchronize the operations that are really necessary to synchronize - to avoid blocking other threads from executing operations that do not have to be synchronized.
+That should **increase parallelism** of your code.

 ##### Synchronized Block Reentrance